n795113/solana-by-example/src/index.md

 Inspired by [Rust By Example](https://doc.rust-lang.org/rust-by-example/)

-Solana by Example is a collection of runnable examples that illustrate various Rust concepts and standard libraries.
+Solana by Example is a collection of runnable examples that illustrate various Solana concepts and its libraries.

 Now let's begin!